Share what kind of mom you are!

 5. Have a holiday movie night.

+Don’t overlook a classic!
 Put on a Christmas movie, make two cups of hot chocolate with marshmallows (and even a candy cane), and enjoy some time away from all the chaos.
 You could even start the night by making cookies from scratch to enjoy with your cocoa.
-Send the kids to grandma’s house or tell them they’re confined to their rooms for the night.
-They’ll have fun knowing the TV room is off limits.
+Order a pizza for the kids and let them have their own movie night together.

 Is there snow outside?
 Go sledding.
 Have an ice rink nearby?
 Put on some skates.
 Even going for a walk when the air is brisk and cool in your lungs can make you feel energized and bonded as a couple.
 When you come in from the cold, warm up with a hot shower, and light a couple of Christmas candles.